Ponden Reservoir: History

 Ponden Reservoir was completed in 1876 as a compensation reservoir on the River Worth in West Yorkshire.
 An estimate in 1853 accounted for 16 mills between the site of Ponden Reservoir and where the River Worth ended in Keighley.
-The tender for construction of Ponden (and Watersheddles) was awarded to Walker and Taylor of Crewe in June of 1870.
+The tender for construction of Ponden (and Watersheddles) was awarded to Walker and Taylor of Crewe in June 1870.
 But the construction was beset by problems with the puddle trench (needed for the dam wall), being sunk to a depth of 67 ft before finding rock.
 Other issues with building the reservoir changed the original timeline from 1 year and nine months, to five years.
 By 1874, the height of the dam wall had been built to a height of 26 ft, and 222 men were working on the project.

 The influx of navvies to construct both Watersheddles and Ponden reservoirs, created a separate local industry; brewing.
 It was said that the navvies needed two things; beef and beer, and a brewery was built to service their needs at Scar Top, which was at the north eastern end of the dam wall at Ponden Reservoir.

 Keighley Corporation Water Works operated the reservoir until 1959, when it was amalgamated into the newly created Craven Water Board (CWB).
 The CWB, itself, was subsumed into Yorkshire Water in 1974.
 In 2022, Yorkshire Water commissioned a 1.2 mi pipeline to connect Walshaw Dean Upper Reservoir to Ponden Reservoir, which allows for the transfer of water to Ponden.
 During the 2022 drought, this enabled reservoir levels at Ponden to be increased from a 20% low, to 80%.